emobes22/Tourism_Analysis/readme.md

 # Tourism Analysis

 ## Introduction
-For this project, tourism data was analyzed to identify trends in international tourism.
+For this project tourism data was analyzed to identify trends in international tourism.

 ## Built With